 When you work with Purppl you get a team of experienced Entrepreneurs In Residence (EIRs) nurturing your capacity and capability to lead your organization into new phases of impact and opportunity.
 Read their bios here.

 We work with diverse organizations primarily led by women, often serving marginalized populations, and that are inherently entrepreneurial.
 Many are led by folks with lived experience of the challenges their organizations seek to impact.

 Purppl is grateful to be part of a coalition of impact-aligned partners who make this program possible.
 Our partners in the region have stepped up year after year to bring the necessary funding and support to develop the capacity of leaders in this sector.

-In the Okanagan and Southern Interior, ILDP partners include United Way BC, Interior Savings, Community Foundation of the North Okanagan, Community Foundation of the South Okanagan-Similkameen, Central Okanagan Foundation, and Valley First, a Division of First West Credit Union.
-In Kamloops and surrounding areas, the partnership includes Valley First, and Interior Savings.
-Meanwhile, Purppl delivers the coaching.
+ILDP partners include United Way BC, Interior Savings, Community Foundation of the North Okanagan, Community Foundation of the South Okanagan-Similkameen, Central Okanagan Foundation, Valley First, a Division of First West Credit Union, and Prince George Community Foundation, as well as Purppl delivering the coaching.

 Interested in becoming a partner?
 Connect with us to explore how a program like this could be created in your area.

 “Social purpose organizations are leading a movement to build a just, regenerative economy that builds a better future for all.
 Supporting these organizations with leadership development and customized coaching is a critical investment.

 We’re seeing long term outcomes like revenue diversification, growth in social enterprise revenue, and stable, confident leadership in participating organizations.
 As a group of community partners, we’re delighted to keep supporting capacity building in local social purpose leaders.”